 Managing cached content across multiple CDN layers is unusual, but it does add an extra level of resilience to the site’s hosting setup and allows us to quickly and seamlessly activate additional services such as a WAF.
 The biggest challenge we faced was in identifying and finding solutions to exceptions where one or more layers of the caching system would not be purged correctly after a content update.

 Purging of Pantheon’s CDN is normally handled by the Pantheon Advanced Page Cache module.
 Although the module is a ‘black box’ with no configuration options nor logging output to keep track of what it’s doing, in most cases we found this to operate as expected.
 However, there were scenarios where non-standard custom content functionality would fail to identify the correct tags to be purged from the cache.

 To address these situations we created additional functionality in our module to define cache tags that should always be ignored, always sent with every purge requests, URLs and recursive page paths that should always be sent, and the option to send these purges to Patheon’s CDN as well.

 There is also a useful admin function for admins to send user-defined URL or path purges – always useful when testing new setups.

 Finally, all purge request activity and errors can be logged to Drupal’s watchdog, providing invaluable debugging information for the tech supporting the site.

-To find out more about increasing the performance of your Drupal 7, 8 or 9 website via Pantheon hosting and StackPath CDN, contact us for further details.
+To find out more about increasing the performance of your website via Pantheon hosting and StackPath CDN, contact us for further details.

-Pictured below - examples of the cache-control settings available in the Adaptive StackPath module for Drupal 7:
+Pictured below - examples of the cache-control settings available in the module developed by Adaptive: